Diplomatic impact of the Gaza war: Colombia

 Colombia also recalled its ambassadors from Israel.
 The Foreign Ministry has released a statement urging for an immediate restart of discussions between Israel and Palestine, aiming to initiate a peace process that results in harmonious coexistence.
 This should be achieved through the establishment of secure borders, recognized internationally, while fully supporting the territorial integrity of both parties.
 Subsequently, Israel decided to cease all security exports to Colombia following President Gustavo Petro's comparison of the IDF to Nazi Germany.
 In retaliation, Petro threatened to suspend diplomatic relations between the two nations, emphasizing their opposition to genocide.
 On 31 October, as a form of protest against the "massacre of Palestinian people," Petro recalled Colombia's ambassador to Israel.

 On 1 May 2024, Colombia announced it was severing diplomatic ties with Israel.

 Belize

 Belize suspended diplomatic relations with Israel.

-Honduran
+Honduras

 The Honduran President Xiomara Castro announced the recall of its ambassador on 4 November, shortly after the country's ministry of foreign affairs stated that "Honduras energetically condemns the genocide and serious violations of international humanitarian law that the civilian Palestinian population is suffering in the Gaza Strip".